mugdhabajjuri/the_Oscars/README.md

 For the analysis, **"Jupyter notebooks"** and **"Tableau**" are used.

-Visualizations for the Olympics data for which EDA was done [here] (https://github.com/mugdhabajjuri/Datascience1)
+Data sets are collected from previous project "Jimmy Wrangler - Data Exploration" [here] (https://github.com/mugdhabajjuri/Datascience1)